hpamanji/terraform-zero-to-hero-course/Day_04/03_count.md

 We can also add conditional expressions to count for conditional resource creation.

-Here is an example, where we create 3 instances in prod but only 1 in other environments
+In the below example, we create 3 instances in prod but only 1 in other environments using conditional expression with count.

 ```hcl
 resource "aws_instance" "web" {